ajaverett/bigbrother/README.md

 # bigbrother
-A neat HR tool for breaching employee privacy easier (This is a joke)
+A neat HR tool for breaching employee privacy easier (This is not a joke)